All Episodes

 I think it's extremely revealing.

-And I'm always what's the word, not fascinated.
+And I'm always, what's the word?

-But but Andrew Jackson, one of the reasons that Newt cites him in a favorable way is that Andrew Jackson was the first populist president.
+But Andrew Jackson, one of the reasons that Newt cites him in a favorable way is that Andrew Jackson was the first populist president.

 He was a war hero.

-Now, other people have said leave Jackson alone and create a new bill, like a $25 bill.
+Now, other people have said, leave Jackson alone and create a new bill, like a $25 bill.

 Well, nobody uses a $2 bill.

-Do you even have you when's the last time you saw a $2 bill?
+When's the last time you saw a $2 bill?

 You have one?

-That's my point.
+Yeah, that's my point.

 It's in a drawer somewhere.